Looease/widget-app/README.md

 ## Error handling
 - Handle all instances of Error correctly - check if an `error` is `instanceof Error` or `instanceof NetworkError` etc... and throw correctly.
 - Implement an Observability service to capture and track errors.
 - Implement alerting for user and server errors.

+## Styling
+- Improve very basic styling.

 ## Trade offs
 - I used a PostgreSQL database because the database is defined and unlikely to change.
 I would consider using a MongoDB database if the data was more dynamic.